damien-carcel/app-skeleton/doc/install/front/local.md

 Copy the content of the file `.env.dist` into a new file `.env`, and keep only the line [dedicated to the JSON server](https://github.com/damien-carcel/app-skeleton/blob/master/front/.env.dist#L4).

-Finally, run the test server, which will open the application in your default browser at [localhost:8080](http://localhost:8080/)`:
+Then run the test server, which will open the application in your default browser at [localhost:8080](http://localhost:8080/)`:
 ```bash
 $ yarn run serve
 # or